bullhorn/rest-api-docs/source/includes/entityref/_joborder.md

         </tr>
         <tr class="odd">
             <td>webResponses</td>
-            <td>To-many Association</td>
+            <td>To-many association</td>
-            <td>Web responses associated with this job.
+            <td>Web responses associated with the JobOrder.
 This field is populated when you create JobSubmissions where JobSubmission.status is “New Lead”.</td>
             <td></td>
             <td></td>
         </tr>